-Why EQ could be the key to a successful organization
+Why Emotional Quotient could be the key to a successful organization

 Human Resource is a people’s function, and people are an organization’s biggest asset.
 An organization may have all the bells and whistles for technology, but at the crux of growth are humans and how the organization deals with them.
 We cannot separate people from their emotions and hence arises the need to understand the emotions of all the parties involved to keep the ball rolling.